Victoriaheiheihei/syn-sem-multi_task_learning/README.md

 ## Data

-Though AMR and Constituency corpus are not public_avalible,the machine tranlation data WMT14 for EN2DE is avalible,we update it with codes.
+Though AMR and Constituency corpus are not public_avalible,the machine tranlation data WMT14 for EN2DE is avalible,we update it with codes.You can also find more details from the official page [WMT14](http://www.statmt.org/wmt14/translation-task.html)

 ## Model